leimurillo/Mol_Phyl_2021/Tutorials/4.MaximumLikelihood/Readme.md

 `-bb`: will perfom Ultrafast Boostrap.

-`-arlt`: will perform the SH-aLRT test.
+`-alrt`: will perform the SH-aLRT test.

 `-rcluster`: Specify the percentage for the relaxed clustering algorithm (Lanfear et al., 2014) to speed up the computation instead of the default slow greedy algorithm.